client9/client9-website/projects/libinjection/index.md

 alias: libinjection
 ---

-`libinjection` is a C library (and soon a python port) that detects SQLi attacks in user input.
+`libinjection` is a C library that detects SQLi attacks in user input.
 It is designed to be embedded in existing or new applications:

 * Fast > 100k inspections per second
 * No memory allocation